Screenplay: Documentaries

 The script format for documentaries and audio-visual presentations which consist largely of voice-over matched to still or moving pictures is different again and uses a two-column format which can be particularly difficult to achieve in standard word processors, at least when it comes to editing or rewriting.
 Many script-editing software programs include templates for documentary formats.

 Screenwriting software

 Various screenwriting software packages are available to help screenwriters adhere to the strict formatting conventions.
 Detailed computer programs are designed specifically to format screenplays, teleplays, and stage plays.
 Such packages include BPC-Screenplay, Celtx, Fade In, Final Draft, FiveSprockets, Montage, Movie Draft SE, Movie Magic Screenwriter, Movie Outline 3.0, Scrivener, and Zhura.
-Software is also available as web applications, accessible from any computer, and on mobile devices, such as Fade In Mobile Scripts Pro and Studio Binder.
+Software is also available as web applications, accessible from any computer, and on mobile devices, such as Fade In Mobile Scripts Pro and Studio Binder, and WriterDuet, which is available as a mobile application and a website.

 The first screenwriting software was SmartKey, a macro program that sent strings of commands to existing word processing programs, such as WordStar, WordPerfect and Microsoft Word.
 SmartKey was popular with screenwriters from 1982 to 1987, after which word processing programs had their own macro features.